jennylihan/147activated/README.md

 ## Acknowledgments
 * CS 147 Instructors
 * Section peers for their feedback
-* Students at Fremont High and Independence High
+* Students at Fremont High School and Independence High School